Biography of Ingo Maurer

 Love at first sight

-The story behind the creation of "Bulb" table- and floor lamp is as simple as it is ingenious.
-Maurer explains that he was in Venice on business and returned to his simple hostel with a bottle of red wine after a wonderful meal.
-There, a 'naked' light bulb illuminated his room.
-"It was like a coup de foudre ('love at first sight')!" recalls Maurer.
-Still cheeky, he drew a lamp and the next day looked for a manufacturer on Murano, who produced an initial design for the glass within a day and a half.
-Back in Munich, a pressed metal base was added to the glass.
-"The Bulb was born!"
+The origin story of the "Bulb" table and floor lamp It's as simple as it is ingenious.
+Maurer recounts that he was in Venice on business and, after a wonderful meal, returned to his simple hostel with a bottle of red wine.
+There, a bare lightbulb illuminated his room.
+"It was like a 'coup de foudre' ('love at first sight')!"
+Maurer recalls.
+Still slightly tipsy, he sketched a lamp, and the next day, he found a manufacturer on Murano who produced a first draft of the glass within a day and a half.
+Back in Munich, the glass was complemented by a base made of pressed metal.
+"The Bulb was born!"‚

-But it doesn't always happen as quickly from the initial idea to the finished object as it does with "Bulb".
-"With some ideas I'm 'pregnant' for a long time."
-For example, the "Lacrime del Pescatore".
-The charismatic light object, which consists of three nylon nets, hundreds of crystals and a spotlight, is probably his most protracted design.
-"I carried this idea around with me for decades before I realized it," says Maurer.
-Certainly also because the story behind this light object is linked to Maurer's childhood.
-So "Lacrime del Pescatore" - the "Tears of the Fisherman" is a tribute to the fishing village on Lake Constance where Ingo Maurer grew up.
+But the process from initial idea to finished object isn't always as quick as with "Bulb."
+"Some ideas I 'pregnant' for a long time."
+For example, "Lacrime del Pescatore."
+This charismatic light object, consisting of three nylon nets, hundreds of crystals, and a spotlight, is probably his most time-consuming design.
+"I carried this idea around with me for decades before I realized it," Maurer explains.
+This is certainly also because the story behind this light object is linked to Maurer's childhood.
+Thus, "Lacrime del Pescatore"—the "Fisherman's Tears"—is an homage to the fishing village on Lake Constance where Ingo Maurer grew up.

-Around the same time that "Design M" ceased trading and "Ingo Maurer Lighting GmbH" started up in Munich, in 1973, Maurer's "Uchiwa" fan lights came into fashion.
-The fans for the lights are made by Shigeki-San, a great master of fan production, in a traditional fan factory using traditional production methods in Japan.
+Around the same time that the company "Design M" ceased operations and "Ingo Maurer Lighting GmbH" began in Munich, in 1973, Maurer's fan-shaped lamps "Uchiwa" became fashionable.
+The fans for the lamps were manufactured by Shigeki-san, a great master of fan making, in a traditional fan manufactory in Japan using traditional manufacturing methods.

 Groundbreaking lighting system

-The "YaYaHo" low-voltage lighting system followed in 1984.
-It consists of two horizontal metal wires and freely movable lighting elements with halogen lamps that can be individually arranged and aligned.
-This idea also took several years to mature until it was ready for series production.
-It was created during Maurer's New Year's Eve stay in Haiti.
-On New Year's morning, the lighting designer is said to have spotted an oversized light bulb in a small square that was soldered directly to the cable.
+In 1984, the low-voltage lighting system "YaYaHo" followed.
+It consists of two horizontal metal wires and freely movable light elements with halogen lamps that can be individually arranged and aligned.
+This idea, too, matured for several years before being ready for mass production.
+It originated during Maurer's New Year's stay in Haiti.
+On New Year's morning, the lighting designer is said to have spotted an oversized light bulb in a small square, soldered directly to the wiring.
 Maurer took the idea back to his New York studio.
-For an initial visualization, Maurer and his team began to stretch cords.
-The pioneering "YaYaHo" lighting system became a model for many imitators.
+For an initial visualization, Maurer and his team began stringing cables.
+The groundbreaking "YaYaHo" lighting system became a model for many imitators.

 One from the Heart